Mexico lacks health care workers, but turns applicants away

 Health care workers are even more desperately needed now, because the Mexican Social Security Institute estimates that it has taken about 30% of its 400,000 employees off the front lines or have asked them to work from home, because they are considered at high risk of suffering a severe case of coronavirus because of their age or underlying conditions.

-Brenda Karina Mata, 26, a recent university graduate, says the recruitment drive represents “a great opportunity to find work, and help.”
+Brenda Karina Mata, 26, a recent university medical school graduate, says the recruitment drive represents “a great opportunity to find work, and help.”

 “The country’s situation is very sad, I’am afraid, but one way or another we are all going to get infected,” she said.

-David Carrillo, 52, has been frustrated by the process.
-Carrillo has applied several places, but has yet to receive and answer.
+Dr. David Carrillo, 52, has been frustrated by the process.
+He has applied at several places, but has yet to receive an answer.

 “There is not enough efficient information about where to call, where to apply,” Carrillo said.